 In this study, we identify MHWs from the OISST daily datasets, where the SST is above the 90th percentile (threshold) and persist for at least five days.
-The threshold and climatology are seasonally varying and calculated using daily temperature data, setting a day-centered 11-day window and a 31-day moving window for smoothing.
-We also utilize specific matrices to study and analyze the MHWs, such as the maximum intensity (maximum temperature anomaly during a particular event), mean intensity (mean temperature anomaly during a specific event), cumulative intensity (sum of temperature anomaly during a particular event), duration (number of days between the starting and ending dates), and spatial extent (area covered by MHW event) (Hobday et al., 2016).
+Here, the 90th percentile and the baseline climatology of SST are calculated for each calendar day from the daily SSTs using an 11-day window centered on that particular day of the year, across all years, within the climatology period (1982-2018)-and are smoothed using a 31-day moving average (Hobday et al. 2016, Oliver et al. 2018, Gupta et al. 2020).
+The reason for considering an 11-day window is to create enough sample size (407 samples vs. 37 samples) for estimating the climatology and the 90th percentile at a daily timescale.
+This is important since due to day-to-day SST fluctuations, chances of a few outliers skewing the daily climatology or 90th percentile values are high.
+The 31-day moving average is used to obtain a smoothed climatology that is seasonally varying and does not contain any higher-frequency variability than the seasonal timescale (below 30 days).
+This seasonally varying 90th percentile will help us to identify the MHWs at any time of the year, regardless of the summer months (Oliver et al., 2018).
+We also utilize specific metrics to study and analyze the MHWs, such as the maximum intensity (maximum temperature anomaly during a particular MHW event), mean intensity (mean temperature anomaly during a specific MHW event), cumulative intensity (sum of temperature anomalies during a particular MHW event), duration (number of days between the starting and ending dates), and spatial extent (area covered by MHW event) (Hobday et al., 2016).
 To study the spatial extent of the MHWs, we counted the grids where the MHW events occurred and multiplied them by the grid area.
 To estimate the trend in MHWs, we used the OISST data from 1982-2018 and calculated MHW at each grid, and then fit a linear trend model.
 Along with the annual values, we also prepare the MHW metrics for June to September.